Build a high performance culture with our top 5 practices

-Your top 10% of performers can make the biggest difference to the company’s success, but only if they are highly motivated to perform at their best and remain engaged with the organization.
+Your top 10% of performers can make the biggest difference to the company’s success, but only if they are highly motivated to perform at their best and remain engaged with the organisation.
 However, many managers make the mistake of neglecting this vital group of talent, instead focusing their energy and efforts on dealing with poor performers who can easily vacuum up precious time and energy.
 Neglecting or spending too little time supporting the best talent is a big mistake as these people don’t want to be taken for granted.
 Because they are high achievers and in demand, they are typically the most mobile of all employees so you can expect them to move on quickly if they feel they are not valued and working in a culture of excellence.

 To build a high performance culture and ensure this group feels supported to move from ‘good to great’, managers should adopt the 5 practices below:

 By setting ambitious performance expectations of the best talent, managers can leverage a well-researched and powerful psychological process called “self-fulfilling prophecy”.
 This was well illustrated in George Bernard Shaw’s play Pygmalion, and the subsequent musical My Fair Lady.
 Several decades of evidence shows that people respond well when managers raise their expectations and set stretching goals for people.
 Talented people with the appropriate strengths, skills and training will generally work hard to live up to their managers’ expectations.
 Provided they have a positive work environment as well as the required level of goal clarity, support and coaching, employees will generally perform in line with high expectations.

 Be a strengths coach